Home/Blog/Well-Being/General Awareness/Best Salt for High Blood Pressure: Safe Choices & Sodium Facts

 Moreover, excess salt can cause your blood vessels to narrow and reduce their ability to dilate, further increasing blood pressure.
 Your kidneys, which regulate sodium and water balance, may also hold onto more sodium and water, exacerbating the issue and straining these vital organs.

-Best Salt Choices for High Blood Pressure
+Best Salt Options for High Blood Pressure

-While the focus should be on reducing overall salt intake, if you must use salt, opting for unrefined or minimally processed salts like sea salt or Himalayan pink salt may be slightly better due to their lower sodium content per serving compared to table salt.
 However, it’s crucial to remember that the key to managing high blood pressure is to limit your total salt consumption to less than 6 grams per day, as recommended by health guidelines.
 This means reducing salt intake from all sources, including processed foods, which are often high in sodium.

 To effectively manage high blood pressure, reducing your sodium intake is crucial.
 Here are some practical tips to help you achieve this: